paulowe/ml-lambda/README.md

 ### Training Data and the Model

-You will have to generate the .pkl file yourself since it is large and cannot upload it to the repo
+You will have to train and generate the serialized .pkl file yourself since it is large and cannot be uploaded to this repo.

-Ask me [Paul Owe](https://www.paulowe.com) for the training data as well if it doesnt automatically download from my icloud.
+Ask me [Paul Owe](https://www.paulowe.com) for the training data as well if you are unable to automatically download from my icloud.

 ### Test lambda function locally